GridTools/gt4py/REVIEW_CHECKLIST.rst

 Check for obvious omissions
 ---------------------------
-- Any comment mentioning that something is incomplete or could be improved etc should be addressed before merging or split out into an issue.
+- Any comment mentioning that something is incomplete or could be improved should be addressed before merging or split out into an issue.

 Check for code quality